cabforum/archive/docs/BR.md

 **Issuing CA**: In relation to a particular Certificate, the CA that issued the Certificate.
 This could be either a Root CA or a Subordinate CA.

+**IP Address Authority**:  The Internet Assigned Numbers Authority (IANA) or a Regional Internet Registry such as RIPE, APNIC, ARIN, AfriNIC and LACNIC

+**IP Address Contact**: Contacts listed as the owners or registered contacts for IP addresses received from IP Address Authority.

 **Key Compromise**: A Private Key is said to be compromised if its value has been disclosed to an unauthorized person, an unauthorized person has had access to it, or there exists a practical technique by which an unauthorized person may discover its value.
 A Private Key is also considered compromised if methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys) or if there is clear evidence that the specific method used to generate the Private Key was flawed.

 **Key Generation Script**: A documented plan of procedures for the generation of a CA Key Pair **.**